 Once you determine your monthly budget (how much you want to spend on paid search in a given month), you can determine how much each click/impression is worth to you.
 The more clicks you can convert to phone calls/qualified leads, the more aggressively you can bid for displays.
 You’re not the only one trying to serve ads, so make sure you’re competitive in your bid strategy.

 Paid search and display ads are almost entirely run on a bidding strategy.
 Your business and other businesses are going after the same keywords in a search result.
 If you want your ad to appear first on that list, you need to make sure that you’re bidding higher for that keyword than your competitor.
 In a typical AdWords structure, you can set your “max bid” amount saying that you don’t want to spend more than X for your ads to be served.
-If your max bid is higher than your competitors, you will beat them out for that top spot.
+If your max bid is higher than your competitors’, you will beat them out for that top spot.
 You’re then charged if the user clicks your ad (in the pay-per-click model) or just for the user seeing your ad (in the CPM model).

-The strategies here are all based around the keywords, demographics and the competition.
+The strategies here are all based around the keywords, demographics, and the competition.
 The more you are able to refine your target audience, the more you’re able to bid for fewer people.
 For instance, if your web traffic is 85% female, your business is localized to a single state, and your products are sold to almost exclusively women, you can go after that demographic specifically, not wasting your budget on people that wouldn’t buy your product.
-The same is applied to the specificity of the keywords you target – the more specific the keyword, the more you can aggressively capture it instead of trying to complete with the world for a broader keyword.
+The same is applied to the specificity of the keywords you target – the more specific the keyword, the more you can aggressively capture it instead of trying to compete with the world for a broader keyword.

 The most accurate way to run a paid search or pay-per-click campaign is to start off by analyzing your own business to determine how much it costs you to acquire a customer (time employee spends closing a sale, paperwork to finalize, etc.) and seeing how much a new customer is worth to you over time: Lifetime Value.
 Once you get an idea of how much a customer is actually worth to you, both to acquire and to keep over time, you can get a better handle on how much you should be bidding for ads served to a user.